Feeling stress may not seem optional, and the way you cope with stress can provide you with choices.

 Your body will make time for stress if you aren’t proactive with patience and love for yourself.

-Again, engaging your senses here with taste, sound, and texture can help bring you to a moment of pause.
+Again, engaging your senses here with taste, sound, and texture can help bring you to a moment of pause, serving as a fast acting, and enjoyable stress relief strategy.

 4. Take a pause.